sunpy/sunpy/.github/pull_request_template.md

 <!--
-We know that working and submitting pull requests takes effort, and we appreciate your time.
+We know that working on sunpy and submitting pull requests takes effort, and we appreciate your time.
 Thank you.

 Please be aware that everyone has to follow our code of conduct: